2023-24 Course Information

 Read the FAQ first to see if your question has been answered.
 If you have more questions, email: firstname.lastname@example.org.

-To ensure an optimal training environment, our course requires that the class-size remain within a range that allows each student to receive adequate practice and instruction.
-Course enrollment is therefore determined by an online application.
+To ensure an optimal training environment, our course requires that the class-size remain within a range that allows each student to receive adequate practice and instruction along with adhering to COVID-19 classroom sizing.